motoharu-gosuto/psvcd/README.md

 - Disconnect PS Vita - use SV2 DIP switch.
 Make sure that at this point PS Vita did not go to sleep mode and screen is still turned on.
   When PS Vita goes to sleep mode it sends deinitialization sequence to the game cart.

-At this point game cart is initialized but we need to send couple more commands before we can read the data.
+At this point game cart is initialized but we need to send a couple more commands before we can read the data.
 First command is CMD6 [46 03 B9 00 00 39] - this switches game cart to low speed mode.
 Technically you should get a response for this command.
 But custom board is not able to handle high speeds so basically this response will contain garbage.
 Second command is CMD6 [46 03 B7 00 00 3B] - this switches game cart to 1-bit width data mode from 4-bit width data mode that is used by PS Vita.
 This command should give valid response since we are now in low speed mode.

 At this point you should be able to read PS Vita game cart.
-Basic commands that can be used include:
+Basic command sequences that can be used include:
 - CMD17, CMD13 - reads single sector, check cart status.
 - CMD23, CMD18, CMD13 - set number of sectors, read multiple sectors, check cart status.